Cape Flattery is considered to be the northwesternmost point of the lower 48 states, at the very tip of the Olympic

 From the trailhead, it’s a decent four-mile hike through coastal forest to the beach.
 The rugged beach is lined with driftwood and huge sea stacks topped with trees.
 About a half hour south of Shi Shi Beach, you can also find the westernmost point of the contiguous states, Cape Alava.

 If no sites are available at Hobuck Resort, you can find more pet-friendly spots for tents, RVs, and trailers at The Hideaway RV Park about a mile away.
-They’re open year-round with site fees ranging from $10 to $30.
+They’re open year-round with fees ranging from $10 to $30.

-For more information on Hobuck Beach Resort, check out their website here and see what other campers said on RV Park Reviews.
+For more information on Hobuck Beach Resort, check out their website here and see what other campers said on Campground Reviews.
 You can also find more details on the Cape Flattery hike from Washington Trails Association.